Types of epigenetic change

 The epigenome: a complex landscape of epigenetic changes

-The collection of all epigenetic modifications in an organism’s genome is referred to as the epigenome.
+The collection of all types of epigenetic modifications in an organism’s genome is referred to as the epigenome.
 It acts as a dynamic blueprint that regulates gene expression and cellular identity.
-The epigenome is influenced by a combination of genetic and environmental factors, playing a crucial role in development, aging, and disease.
+The epigenome is influenced by a combination of genetic and environmental factors, playing a crucial role in development, ageing, and disease.

 Genetic factors: Certain genetic variations can impact the establishment and maintenance of epigenetic marks, highlighting the intricate interplay between genetics and epigenetics.